aprilyye/camelmicro-website/documents/design-plan.md

     * Search bar for technical documents
     * Information center
     * Exchange ideas with engineers and other users
+    * Chinese version of this website
   * **Design Ideas and Choices** (How will you meet those needs and wants?)
-    * Chinese version of this website
-    * Use google translate to auto-translate the site
+    * We will probably use a form for search
+    * the blog post will allow for exchange of ideas with users
+    * We will be using google translate to help make a Chinese version of the website.
+We will have a toggle button on the home page.
+If users pick Chinese Version we will link them to a new set of links on the navigation bar that leads to Chinese pages.

   * **Memo** (Justify your decisions; additional notes.)
-    * Creating multiple pages manually would require manual skills, effort and time that we do not have.
+    * We will be using a form for search as we did before.
+    * The blog post is due to the request of the client and it also helps us implement the login and upload functions.
+    * The Chinese toggle is at the request of the client and it using different a-href links in general rather than having an option to translate each page individually because it would be confusing for users to have to find the translate button on each page.
+In general, if they want one page translated, each page would be.

 ### Hosting Plan